adibarra/enchant-tweaker/README.md

 Normally Looting can only be applied to swords.
 Enabling this tweak allows Looting to be applied to bows and crossbows.

 ### Disable Enchantments
 Prevent specific enchantments from appearing in enchanting tables, loot, villager trades, and anvils.
 Provide a comma-separated list of enchantment IDs to disable (e.g. `sharpness,mending,infinity`).
-Disabled enchantments override villager trade limits — they cannot be traded at all.
+Disabled enchantments override villager trade limits and cannot be traded at all.

 ### God Armor
 Allow the combination of damage negation enchantments that normally can not be added together.
 Enabling this tweak allows you to combine the following enchantments: Protection, Blast Protection, Fire Protection, and Projectile Protection.